 There’s plenty of transport and accommodation options within walking distance from the station so it’s easy to continue your journey from Southern Cross Station.

 We enjoyed the trip on The Overland passenger train but it’s not something I’d do again.
-At this stage it appears that it’s not something that I will ever be able to do again anyway.
-Flying is cheaper and quicker and the service is closing.
+Flying is cheaper and quicker.
 Add that to the weird little things I described above and The Overland appears to be an anachronism whose time would have been up long ago if it wasn’t for government subsidies.